barbierimauro/astro-timeseries/README.md

 # astro-timeseries
-This is a simple notepad to collect in one place all the different way to interact with my datasets with some specific python packages.
+This is a simple notepad to collect in one place all the different way to work with some specific python packages related to timeseries that I use.